-four example aliens, but without soft feature information.
+In Section 1, participants in the experimental group saw the four example aliens (Figure 1 top) with corresponding soft feature information (Table 1 - first four rows) summarized in a table.
+Participants in the control group saw the same four example aliens, but without soft feature information.
 In Section 2, all participants had access to text descriptions of aliens 5-22.
 Aliens 5-10 were always presented in the compact format.
-Participants in the compact-first group saw aliens 11-16 in the compact format and aliens 17-22 in the detailed format, and vice versa for participants in the detailed-first condition.
-In Section 3, participants were asked to pick a short description of what they thought each feature corresponded to, and selecting answers from a drop-down menu with the eight features and one distractor (position of the eyes).
+For participants in the compact-first group, they saw aliens 11-16 in the compact format and aliens 17-22 in the detailed format, and vice versa for participants in the detailed-first condition.
+Then in Section 3, participants were asked to pick a short description of what they think each feature corresponds to, and provided answers by selecting from a drop-down menu with the eight features and one distractor (position of the eyes).
 After that, participants were shown all 22 aliens (4 examples and 18 tests) in random order and categorized them by dragging an alien image to the corresponding label (Figure 2).
-Participants had access to their field journal (the training aliens, descriptions of the test aliens, and the feature mapping they created themselves) at all times.
-The experiment ended with a debriefing and feedback form.
+Participants had access to their field journal, i.e., the training aliens, descriptions of the test aliens, and the feature mapping they created themselves, at all times.
+The experiment finished with a short debriefing and feedback form.